 The three cooling systems can perform different functions, but common to them all is that they should be maintained and serviced to work effectively and reliably.

-Finally, there is the AIR CONDITIONER (A/C).
+Finally, there is the air conditioning system (A/C).
 It is manually controlled.
 The system provides a certain temperature, and if you want to change the setting, you must adjust the fan or thermostat control up or down manually.

 Both the fully automatic climate control and the dual zone climate control seem more attractive for most people, but may be a more expensive option at the time of purchase.